barry-waldbaum-rl/reat-vm-setup/README.md

 docker build -t re-vnc .
 ```

 You're finished creating the base VM minus a DNS server.
+It's time to save your work in a GCP image so you don't have to do these steps again.

 17. Create a snapshot from the VM called 'rat-no-dns'.

 18. Create an image from the snapshot called 'rat-no-dns'.

+Now it's time to configure the DNS server and test your configuration.
+This may change over time so it's good to start with a base image with most of the work already done and saved.

 19. Create an instance from the image called 'rat-with-dns'.